nayuki/MamIRC/doc/setup.markdown

 0. If the launch was successful, the `java` process will run forever, and it can be seen in the process list produced by `ps x`.
 Otherwise the process dies immediately due to a configuration file syntax error, file I/O exception, socket port in use, Java class loading failure, SQLite native library loading failure, etc. (check using `ps x`).
 To debug an unsuccessful launch, you'd need to type out the `java` command found in run-connector.sh, minus the initial `nohup` and trailing `&`.

 0. Open "user-config-blank.json" in a text editor.
 You can this file as-is without editing, and it's recommended to rename the file to remove the "-blank" suffix.
-Although you can manually type out your IRC network profiles into this configuration file (see "user-config-sample.json" for syntax), it's much easier to use the web UI instead.
+Although you can manually type out your IRC network profiles into this configuration file (example at "user-config-sample.json"), it's much easier to use the web UI instead.

 0. Now launch the MamIRC Processor program, with both configuration file names as arguments in order, like this: `sh run-processor.sh backend-config.json user-config.json`

 0. Again if the launch was successful, this second `java` process will run forever.
-If successful, then your MamIRC Processor should have connected to your designated IRC networks and joined your designated channels, all silently in the background.
 If unsuccessful, you'd need to type out the `java` command in run-processor.sh, minus the initial `nohup` and trailing `&`, to help debug what went wrong with the software run.

 0. Note that at this point, the MamIRC Processor only listens for HTTP connections from the local machine; you cannot access your MamIRC web UI from the Internet or even LAN.
 To change this behavior, read the section below titled "Configuring the web server".